northern-tester/k6/README.md

 ## Overall

 * At the moment, this would be an early win type tool, rather than an established tool for load testing for a build it, run it team.
+* Gradually changing my mind, the flexibility is impressive.